P-p-H-d/mlib/README.md

 * BUFFER\_PUSH\_OVERWRITE : PUSH overwrites the last entry if the queue is full instead of blocking,
 * BUFFER\_DEFERRED\_POP : do not consider the object to be fully popped from the buffer by calling the pop method until the call to pop\_deferred ; this enables to handle object that are in-progress of being consumed by the thread.

-This container is designed to be used for easy synchronization inter-threads (and the variable should be a global shared one).
+This container is designed to be used for synchronization inter-threads of data (and the buffer variable should be a global shared one).
+A function taggued "thread safe" is thread safe only if the container has been generated with the THREAD_SAFE option.

-It shall be done once per type and per compilation unit.

-The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The oplist shall have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.

-The created methods will use the operators to init, set and clear the contained object.
-It supports also INIT\_MOVE if available.
+The push & pop methods operate like push\_blocking & pop\_blocking when the blocking parameter is true.

+BUFFER\_DEF\_AS is the same as BUFFER\_DEF except the name of the type name\_t is provided.

 Example: